JosieOnGit/Luniks/Geography/Vestia/Vao.md

 ## Estre Donnore

 ## Ási Donnore
-Also written as "**Hási Donnore**", because of the strong dialects within the Vaon hills.
+Also written as "**Hási Donnore**", because of the strong dialects within the Northern Vaon hills.